eloialonso/persistence-diagrams-retinal-cells/README.md

 ### GIF

-The generation of the GIF file is slow, run `python main.py --nogif` if are not interested in this animation.
+The generation of the GIF file is slow, run `python main.py --nogif` if you are not interested in this animation.

 ### Options